urbanjost/M_stopwatch/README.md

    M_StopWatch is a Fortran 90 module for measuring execution time of program segments.
 M_StopWatch is designed to be a portable, easy-to-use means of measuring execution time.
-It supports the wall clock, CPU clock, and a breakdown of the CPU clock into user and system times.
+It supports wall clock, CPU time, and a breakdown of the CPU clock into user and system times.
 It returns all times in seconds.
 It provides a simple means of determining which clocks are available, and the precision of those clocks.